schemedoc/cookbook/.github/ISSUE_TEMPLATE/recipe.md

 ```

-Credit: <!-- author of the solution -->
+Credit: @username <!-- author of the solution, best is GitHub username -->

 ## Usage